WHAT IS BAPTISM?

 Baptism is one of the seven sacraments, instituted by Christ himself.
 According to the Catechism of the Catholic Church, it is the 'basis of the whole Christian life, the gateway to life in the Spirit, and the door which gives access to the other sacraments (n.
 1213).

 regenerated from the stains of original sin and reborn as sons and daughters of God,

 become members of the Church body (and can then receive the other sacraments), and

 made sharers in the Church's mission to live and share the Gospel.

-As parents and godparents of a baptised child, it is expected that you take your duty to raise your child up in the Catholic faith seriously.
-We, the church parish, will help you as much as we can throughout this lifelong journey.
+As parents and godparents of a baptised child, you take on the responsibility of raising your child in the Catholic faith.
+We, your Catholic parish, will help you as much as we can throughout this lifelong journey.

 WHAT TO DO

 Step 1: Book a date and time for the baptism ceremony.